 Oh Freshers’ week, how we do love thee.
 Full of exciting activities, free food, and probably more collective hangovers than the rest of the year combined, it’s the event of the year for first-year students.

 With so many things going on, it’s easy to feel like you’re missing out on something, so to help you out we’ve listed the top five ways to get the most out of your freshers’ week.

 Freshers’ week is often seen as a trial by fire or an endurance race for your liver.
 For most students it’s the first time living away from parents, with free rein over finances and drinking, which can often have mixed results.
 With the much-dreaded freshers’ flu guaranteed to make the most unwelcome guest appearance of the week, pacing yourself is a pretty good idea for your body and your bank account.

 The week is known for being the messiest drinking session of the year, but to really make the most of it, make sure that you’re going out because you want to, and not just because everyone else is.
-If you’d rather stay in one night, then just do so.
+If you’d rather stay in one night, then do it!
 After all, college is about being responsible for yourself, and if you’d prefer to stay in and binge-watch your favourite show, no-one is going to call you out for it.

 Say what you will, but the freshers’ fair is arguably the highlight of freshers’ week, with an abundance of free stuff – which you may or may not resign to the corner of your room for all eternity – and enough vouchers to wallpaper your room.